iluha168/rhodium/README.md

 > [!TIP]
 > Awaiting finalization could be useful, for example, to
 > - suspense starting new chains, that use the same non-shareable resource, held by the cancelling chain;
-> - check for supressed `cancel` errors, which one might want to rethrow;
+> - check for suppressed `cancel` errors, which one might want to rethrow;
 > - etc.

 > [!NOTE]